 Drill sites requiring access by helicopter would be cleared by hand where required and would require a drill area that is a maximum 60-by-40-feet in area.
 The drill rigs that would be used (LF-90D - Boart Longyear drill rig or similar) are unitized to enable disassembly.
 The helicopter would be used to complete the heavy lifts and to deliver the drilling rig components in sequence on a long-line lanyard for reassembly at each site.
 A steel skid would be placed directly on the ground surface if a level drill site can be established using hand tools.
 If additional leveling is required, 10-inch by 10-inch timbers would be used to create a temporary cribbing structure for the skid set to sit on.
 The cribbing will not exceed 4 ft in height at the low elevation points of the drill site.
 The cribbing will be fastened together using steel spikes and fully disassembled and removed upon completion of each drill hole.
-Helicopter-accessed drill sites would be provided at each site.
+Helicopteraccessed drill sites would include all drilling equipment and personnel during construction and operation, and two hand dug sumps (maximum 12-ft by 12-ft in area) on the downslope sidehill.
+A portable toilet would be provided at each site.
 No support trucks or water trucks would be provided at the helicopter-accessed sites.
 Helicopter-accessed sites would be accessed only by helicopter and cleared entirely by hand.
 Water, fuel and supplies needed for the drilling process would be delivered by helicopter.
+Where necessary, daily crew changes would be done by helicopter.